 Don’t miss James’ conference presentation, LSTM Neural Networks for Time Series Analysis on Tuesday, June 5, 2018 from 3:55 to 4:40 pm at Deep Learning World in Las Vegas, June 3-7, 2018.
 Click here to register to attend.
 Use Code PATIMES for 15% off current prices (excludes workshops).

-By: Luba Gloukhova, Program Chair, Deep Learning World
+By: Luba Gloukhova, Founding Chair, Deep Learning World